 This is the first stage in delivering assistance to school's divisions.
-The RFTAT should have first clear understanding of the actual situation of the clients.
-Important documents that the team should review are results of Monitoring and Evaluation, reports from Quality Assurance Team - the DMEA, RMEA, ROMEA reports, BEIS data consolidated and analyzed by the Integrated Monitoring Team (IMET) of QAD and FTAD on all performance indicators, SBM Assessment results, other Regional Office initiated Monitoring Activity and DAIP/DEDP.
+The RFTAT should have first clear understanding of the actual situation of the clients, Important documents that the team should review are results of Monitoring and Evaluation, reports from Quality Assurance Team - the DMEA, RMEA, ROMEA reports, BEIS data consolidated and analyzed by the Integrated Monitoring Team (IMET) of QAD and FTAD on all performance indicators, SBM Assessment results, other Regional Office initiated Monitoring Activity and DAIP/DEDP.
 These documents will provide the TA team the basic information on the present status or situation of the client and eventually identify needs that would require TA.
-Figure 3 shows the flow diagram of the TA Needs Assessment Stage.
+(Form 1)